d-nagy/web-assignment/description.md

 - Set a daily workout for members to view.
 - Manage workouts:
   - Add exercises
-  - Approve member created exercises
+  - (Approve member created exercises) OPTIONAL
   - Add workouts as a sequence of exercises
   - View user ratings of workouts and exercises:
     - Difficulty